CorndelWithSoftwire/DevOps-Course-FAQs/Tools/gitlab.md

 ![GitLab create a blank project screen](../assets/images/gitlab_new_project.png)

-Follow the "Command line instructions" on the GitLab page for your new project to push your existing repository, the commands should look something like:
+Now run the following commands to push your existing repository to GitLab:

 ```sh
 git remote remove origin # Unlink the original GitHub repository